-- 99. Applicants will be required to provide evidence to support their application, which will include evidence of residence in a care setting and, for individually assessed payments, documentary evidence of the abuse suffered. - 100.
-Applicants may submit a right to access subject access request (RTA-SAR) to the relevant local authority.
+96. Applicants will be required to provide evidence to support their application, which will include evidence of residence in a care setting and, for individually assessed payments, documentary evidence of the abuse suffered.

+- 97. Applicants may submit a subject access request (SAR) to the relevant local authority.
 In some cases another agency may do this on their behalf or the redress scheme itself may seek these records.
-Local authority boundaries have been reorganised twice (1975 and 1996) which may increase the amount of resources needed to complete a RTA-SAR for historical information time spent identifying which local authority has the information or was the responsible provider of care, as well as cross-cutting work to obtain, review, and redact the files all become more resource intensive when working across (unclear) boundaries. - 101.
-The landscape and responsibility for care provision shifted towards local government throughout the period covered by the redress scheme, meaning that local authorities can expect to receive a very significant proportion of the RTA-SARs submitted in support of applications to the redress scheme.
-In addition to RTA-SARs, the redress scheme will have powers under the Bill to require organisations to produce documents on request, similar to requests made by the SCAI under the Inquiries Act 2005 or through the specification of documents (court order) process as part of civil actions.
-Engagement with local government on this matter will continue throughout the passage of the Bill and throughout the process of implementation.

-- 102. The 32 local authorities across Scotland organise the handling of RTA-SARs in different ways.
-Two models are provided to illustrate the likely magnitude of costs based on an estimate of 70 percent of RTA-SAR requests going to local authorities resulting in 6,650 requests over the estimated five years of the scheme.
-Estimates extrapolated from the two models for the overall cost to local authorities across Scotland range between £8.7 m and £14.7 m. - 103.
+Local authority boundaries have been reorganised twice (1975 and 1996) which may increase the amount of resources needed to complete a SAR for historical information time spent identifying which local authority has the information or was the responsible provider of care, as well as cross-cutting work to obtain, review, and redact the files all become more resource intensive when working across (unclear) boundaries. - 98.
+The landscape and responsibility for care provision shifted towards local government throughout the period covered by the redress scheme, meaning that local authorities can expect to receive a very significant proportion of the SARs submitted in support of applications to the redress scheme.
+In addition to SARs, the redress scheme will have powers under the Bill to require organisations to produce documents on request, similar to requests made by the SCAI under the Inquiries Act 2005 or through the specification of documents (court order) process as part of civil actions.
+Engagement with local government on this matter will continue throughout the passage of the Bill and throughout the process of implementation. - 99.
+The 32 local authorities across Scotland organise the handling of SARs in different ways.
+Two models are provided to illustrate the likely magnitude of costs based on an estimate of 70 percent of SAR requests going to local authorities resulting in 7,700 requests over the five years of the scheme.
+Estimates extrapolated from the two models for the overall cost to local authorities across Scotland range between £10 m and £17 m. - 100.
 Social Work Scotland has provided the grades of staff who may carry out this work to allow an estimate of the costs to be provided.
 It is important to note that each local authority will have its own structural arrangements and grades which will vary from those which are presented.
 The examples which have been provided contain gaps in relation to reporting implications, therefore cost may exceed these projections.

-104. Example from Aberdeen City Council
+Example from Aberdeen City Council

-Table 14: Estimated costs for Aberdeen City Council
+Table 12: Estimated Costs for Aberdeen City Council

-Averages (12 RTA-SAR cases used to calculate) Administration & redaction time (G12 grade) 68 h 48 m Quality assurance & debrief time (G12 & G15 grade) 9 h 45 m Total time 77 h 48 m Total Cost (inc. on costs) £1,784.83 - Depending on hourly rate of G12 grade £1,970.36 Number of files 10 Number of pages at start 3,544 Number of pages at end (10 of 12 RTA-SARs 1,029 completed)
+Averages (12 SAR cases used to calculate)

+Administration & redaction time (G12 grade) 68 h 48 m

+Quality assurance & debrief time (G12 & G15 grade) 9 h 45 m

+Total time 77 h 48 m

+Total Cost (inc. on costs) £1,784.83 -

+Depending on hourly rate of G12 grade £1,970.36

+Number of files 10

+Number of pages at start 3,544

+Number of pages at end (10 of 12 SARs completed) 1,029